gomex/docker-for-developers/manuscript/setup.md

 ```
 We advise you to read the script that’s being executed in your operational system.
 Access this [link](https://get.docker.com/) and analyse the code when you have the time.

+> **WARNING**: The utilization of this convenience script is not recommended for production environments.
+This script does the verification of the operational system and dependencies as well as installing packages standard version packages.
+For environment production environments, follow the official instructions on the [Official Documentation](https://docs.docker.com/get-docker/)

 This procedure takes a little while.
 After finishing the test, execute the following command:

 ```